ALL SAINTS' HOUGHTON REGIS

 Will it be a Religious service?

 Yes.
-There is a lot of flexibility in a Church of England Funeral Service, but certain parts define it as a Christian service – such as prayers, a Bible reading, and the Committal.
-But above all, the most “religious” feature is Hope in the life to come; Christians have always believed that there is hope in death as in life, and that there is new life in Christ over death.
+There is a lot of flexibility in a Church of England Funeral Service, but this is essentially a Christian service featuring prayers, one or more Bible readings, and the prayers of farewell and committal.
+Above all, the most “religious” feature is Hope in the life to come; Christians have always believed that there is hope in death as in life, and that there is new life in Christ over death.

 What is the cost of a funeral?

-Statutory fees for funerals are set by the Church of England nationally every year.
+Statutory fees are set by the Church of England nationally every year.
 Here are the more common ones.
-For a full list consult the Table of Parochial Fees (2021) here.
+For a full list consult the Table of Parochial Fees (2024) here.

-• Burial of cremated remains in churchyard £166
+• Burial of cremated remains in cemetery after a service £34

-• Burial of cremated remains in cemetery £29
+• Burial of cremated remains in churchyard (without church service) £192

-Non-statutory fees are set yearly by the PCC of Houghton Regis to pay for Organist, Heating (October to April inclusive), Verger, and Travel.
+Other fees (Non-statutory fees are set yearly by the PCC of Houghton Regis):

 What readings can we have at a funeral?

-One reading will always be from the Bible.
+One or more readings will always be from the Bible.
 Further readings, such as poems, can be added to this.
 The Minister conducting the service will be able to help you chose something appropriate.

 Popular poems are,